kubernetes-sigs/gateway-api/geps/gep-1619/index.md

 Nonetheless, implementations MUST carefully consider how to manage traffic splitting scenarios in which one service has persistence enabled while the other does not.
 This includes scenarios where users are transitioning to or from an implementation version designed with or without persistence.
 For traffic splitting scenario within a single route rule, this GEP leaves the decision to the implementation.
-Implementations MAY choose to apply session persistence to all backends equally, reject the session persistence configuration entirely, or apply session persistence only for the backends with it configured.
+Implementations MUST choose to apply session persistence to all backends equally, reject the session persistence configuration entirely, or apply session persistence only for the backends with it configured.